Causes of the Holodomor: Legislation provisions

 On 8 November, Molotov and Stalin issued an order stating "from today the dispatch of goods for the villages of all regions of Ukraine shall cease until kolkhozy and individual peasants begin to honestly and conscientiously fulfill their duty to the working class and the Red Army by delivering grain."
 On 24 November, the Politburo instructed that all those sentenced to confinement of three years or more in Ukraine be deported to labour camps.
 It also simplified procedures for confirming death sentences in Ukraine.
 The Politburo also dispatched Balytsky to Ukraine for six months with the full powers of the OGPU.

 The existing practice of administrative punishment known as black board (blacklist) by the November, 18 Decree of Central Committee of the Communist Party (Bolshevik) of Ukraine was applied to a greater extent and with more harsh methods to selected villages and kolkhozes that were considered to be underperforming in the grain collection procurement: "Immediate cessation of delivery of goods, complete suspension of cooperative and state trade in the villages, and removal of all available goods from cooperative and state stores.
 Full prohibition of collective farm trade for both collective farms and collective farmers, and for private farmers.
 Cessation of any sort of credit and demand for early repayment of credit and other financial obligations."
-Initially, such sanctions were applied to only six villages, but later they were applied to numerous rural settlements and districts.
+Initially, such sanctions were applied to only six villages, but later they were applied to multiple rural settlements and districts.
 For peasants who were not kolkhoz members and who were underperforming in the grain collection procurement, special measures were adopted.
 To "reach the grain procurement quota" amongst peasants, 1,100 brigades, consisting of activists (often from neighbouring villages) which had accomplished their grain procurement quota or were close to accomplishing it, were organized.

 Since most of goods supplied to the rural areas were commercial (fabrics, matches, fuels) and sometimes obtained by villagers from neighboured cities or railway stations, sanctioned villages remained so for a long period.
 As an example mentioned in the 6 December Decree, the village of Kamyani Potoky was removed from blacklist only on 17 October 1933, when they completed their plan for grain collection early.
 Beginning in January 1933, the black list regime was softened when 100% of plan execution was no longer demanded.
 The 6 December Decree stated that the villages Liutenky and Havrylivka were removed from the black list after reaching 88% and 70% plan completion respectively.
 Measures were undertaken to persecute those withholding or bargaining grain.
 This was frequently done by requisition detachments, which raided farms to collect grain, and was done regardless of whether the peasants retained enough grain to feed themselves, or whether they had enough seed left to plant the next harvest.